KonduitAI/konduit-serving/dev_docs/README.md

 Similar to how the ProtoData (protobuf) is the canonical format for Data in binary, we will have only one JSON format for all Data implementations. i.e., JData, Protodata (or any possible future Data implementation) will all produce the exact same JSON/YAML.
-The implementation for this is still WIP.
+The JSON ser/de for Data is implemented in the konduit-serving-pipeline classes DataJsonSerializer and DataJsonDeserializer.

 ## NDArray and Image